This page will remain on your browser for reference whilst using the illustrations

 Return to top of page

-When you click the Briggs and Stratton parts illustration link at the top of the page, the Illustrated Parts List page will open asking you to enter the MODEL and TYPE numbers of your engine.
+When you click the Briggs and Stratton parts illustration link at the top of this page, the Briggs and Stratton manual search page will open at Step 1 Category.
+Scroll down a little and click the "Engine" logo.

 Return to top of page